 Step 2: Set up inbound message handling (if desired)

-You can also set inbound message handling settings via the Messaging Services API.
+You can also modify your inbound message handling setting via the Messaging Services API.

 Step 3: Add senders to your Messaging Service

 Your Messaging Service can contain Twilio phone numbers, short codes, WhatsApp senders, and even an Alphanumeric Sender ID.